ck2019ML/GPs-for-long-range-forecatsing/README.md

 ## 2. Load up data

-There are four datasets: airline.mat, rail-miles.mat, monthly-electricity.mat, and pole_telecom.mat.
+There are four datasets: airline.mat, rail-miles.mat, monthly-electricity.mat, and pole_telecom.mat. <br>
 For each dataset, the training inputs and outputs stored in 'xtrain' and 'ytrain', and the withheld testing inputs and outputs stored in 'xtest' and 'ytest'.

 ## 3. Global experiment setting for all kernels
-Q = 10; % the number of components
+Q = 10; % the number of components  <br>
-numinit = 5;    % initialization times
+numinit = 5;    % initialization times  <br>
 opt_sm = -1000;   % the optimizing times

 ## 4. Normalizing data
 The users can normalize the data.